3 ways to add numbered headings to your Confluence pages

 How to manually add numbered headings in Confluence

-To keep these instructions clear, we've called main headings top-level headings.
-Headings that sit below the top-level headings are called subheadings.
+To keep these instructions clear, we've called main headings “top-level headings” and those below them, “subheadings”.

 2. Scroll to your first top-level heading.
-Type your first number before the name of the heading, followed by a space.
+Type the number before the heading name (e.g. “1.
+Introduction”), followed by a space.

 3. Add the correct numbers to any subheadings in the section.
 The gif below can help you work out which part of the number you should change.